zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Agenda
 ---------

-1. Overview of Class Expectations.
+1. Overview of [Class Expectations](https://avon.schoology.com/course/5138386979/materials/gp/5527047790). <sub> There will be a "required materials" check on Mon/Tue</sub>
+2.

 Announcements
  -------------